 Where to stay in Antwerp

 Looking for a nice hotel for sightseeing in Antwerp?
 For the very best location in town try the Hilton on the Groenplaats.
 If you don’t mind walking a bit more and are looking for a better price/quality hotel in Antwerp city centre, you may like Radisson BLU Astrid Hotel or Park Inn by Radisson which are both located near the central station, the zoo, the aquarium, and close to many shops and restaurants.
+Here you can find the best deals for Antwerp accommodation.

 If you enjoyed our post, please share it and pin this image!